Skip to main content

 Total components

-Docker components are aligned with Docker manifest tags.
-Layers are treated as assets and not considered in the component count.
+Total number of components in this instance when counting each individual component record in the database.
+Docker components are aligned with manifest tags as layers are treated as assets and not considered in the component count.

 Highest recorded component count (30 days)